 The script helps you in getting all the email addresses from a specific label for sending meeting or party invitations to a group easily.
 Moreover, if you have multiple businesses and use labels to manage your inbox, you can quickly get emails of everyone related to one of your teams or businesses using this simple script.

-This script extends on Gmail’s filter capabilities and moves, marks, labels or deletes your inbox messages automatically (yes, even if you’re not online), and helps prevent clogging your inbox.
+This script extends on Gmail’s filter capabilities and moves, marks, labels or deletes your inbox messages automatically (yes, even if you’re not online) and helps prevent clogging your inbox.
 It filters messages based on given conditions and applies the configured rules on them.

-It is useful in scenarios where you’re not happy with Gmail’s native filters and rules, and wish to have better control on incoming messages.
+It is useful in scenarios where you’re not happy with Gmail’s native filters and rules, and wish to have better control over incoming messages.
 For example, the script can be pretty helpful when you want to delete all meeting reminders automatically after they’re a week old.

 The script cleans bundles of junk emails (after a specified time) from your inbox, and thus helps minimize space usage.
 These junk mails may include newsletter subscriptions, advertisements or promotional messages, etc.